rentry/rentry.github.io/_posts/2019-03-02-molalla-corridor.md

 ## Walking

-I’m not quite right in the head unless I walk.
+I’m not right in the head unless I walk.
 I must walk.
 And I prefer to walk among the trees.

 ![dog on leash with a cabin in the distance]({{ site.baseurl }}/assets/images/molalla-march-2019-3.jpg)